wombleton/gitlaw-nz/acts/M/Members of Parliament (Remuneration and Services) Act 2013.md

 >
 >

-Section CX 33B: omit ""Civil List Act 1979"" and substitute ""Members of Parliament (Remuneration and Services) Act 2013"".
+[Section CX 33B][161]: omit ""Civil List Act 1979"" and substitute ""Members of Parliament (Remuneration and Services) Act 2013"".

 Section YA 1: insert in their appropriate alphabetical order: